 Taking a Miyajima Day trip with Friends

-This article was originally created on May 23, 2014.
-It has been maintained and updated (as of August 2, 2018) to reflect current viewpoints and travel trends.
+This travel guide is part of our series on Japan Travel and East Asia Travel.
+It was originally created on May 23, 2014.
+It has been maintained and updated (as of December 28, 2018) to reflect current viewpoints and travel trends.

 Getting to Miyajima